 • New Zealand Pinot Noir: Wines from Central Otago and Marlborough provide affordable yet high-quality alternatives with growth potential, particularly for limited-production labels.

-For Malbec, focus on top producers in Mendoza and high-altitude vineyards that emphasize quality and exclusivity.
-The following are key recommendations:
+For Malbec, the smart money is focused on top producers in Mendoza and the high-altitude vineyards that prioritise quality and limited availability.
+The recommendations below are where the strongest opportunities sit right now.

 • Catena Zapata Adrianna Vineyard: A benchmark for Argentine Malbec, Adrianna Vineyard’s limited-edition releases offer exceptional quality and steady appreciation.